ytmytm/Pi1551/docs/PI1551-Review-and-HowTo.md

 `/RESET` CAN'T BE DIRECTLY CONNECTED to TCBM on tcbm2sd 1.3 boards - it's a 5V system /RESET, not 3.3V /RESET_3_3_V from CPLD.

-Cut the trace on tcbm2sd and (optionally) add a wire to join pin 16 of TCBM connector with /RESET_3_3V from JP1 - the one side of it that then goes to Arduino RESET.
+You can cut the trace on tcbm2sd v1.3 and (optionally) add a wire to join pin 15 of TCBM connector with /RESET_3_3V from JP1 (left side).
+If Pi1551 gets stuck on boot you also have to add a pullup resistor (3.3K or larger) to 3.3V.

 Pi1551 hat **MUST** have a jumper for that with instruction that a jumper *MUST* be open for tcbm2sd 1.3 boards unless there was a manual patch